pavel-2020/misc/text.md

 #### 05 Bind the TreeView to Data
 The TreeView supports plain and hierarchical (default) data structures.
 In a hierarchical data structure, each node should have a text, unique identifier, and optionally nest other nodes.
 Refer to the following demo for more information: [Hierarchical Data Structure](/Demos/WidgetsGallery/Demo/TreeView/HierarchicalDataStructure/).

 If a data source has a plain structure, set the [dataStructure](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#dataStructure) property to *"plain"*.
-Each node should reference its child node, specify a text and a unique identifier.
+Each node should have a unique identifier, a text, and a reference to its parent node.
+If corresponding data fields use custom names, use the keyExpr, parentIdExpr, and itemsExpr properties to specify them.
 Refer to this demo for details: [Plain Data Structure](https://js.devexpress.com/Demos/WidgetsGallery/Demo/TreeView/FlatDataStructure/).

-The TreeView component can load data from different data source types.
-To use a local array, assign it to the [items](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#items) property.

-If you want to use a remote data source or apply the data-shaping API, use the dataSource property instead.
+To bind the TreeView to data, use the dataSource property.
 The following articles explain how to do this for different data structures:

 - [Local Array](/Documentation/Guide/Data_Binding/Specify_a_Data_Source/Local_Array/)
 - [Read-Only Data in JSON Format](/Documentation/Guide/Data_Binding/Specify_a_Data_Source/Read-Only_Data_in_JSON_Format/)